Consensys/linea-ens/README.md

 ### Create a domain name on ENS goerli L1

-Go to https://app.ens.domains/ and register a new test domain that will your subdomain on Linea goerli
+Go to https://app.ens.domains/ and register a new test domain on goerli L1 that will be your subdomain on Linea goerli.

 ### Setup env